-Google shared drives (formerly known as Team Drives) are a feature in Google's G Suite.
-They offer shared space in Google Drive where teams can create, store, search, collaborate on, and have access to all their team-owned files.
+Google shared drives (formerly Team Drives) are a feature in Google Workspace for Education.
+They offer shared space in Google Drive where teams can create, store, search, collaborate on, and access all their team-owned files.
 The difference between a shared drive and My Drive is that all data (files, folders, spreadsheets, forms, and presentations) are owned by the team/group and not an individual.

-When a shared drive is created, the individual who created the shared drive will be given the Manager role (see more about permission levels in shared drives in the chart below.)
-That individual will then have the ability to add other individuals or MCommunity groups as members to the shared drive.
+When a shared drive is created, the individual who created the shared drive will be given the Manager role.
+(See more about permission levels in shared drives in the chart below.)
+That individual will then be able to add other individuals or MCommunity groups as members to the shared drive.

-When individuals join or leave an MCommunity group, access to the appropriate shared drives will also be given or taken away, making MCommunity an effective way to manage shared drives membership.
+When individuals join or leave an MCommunity group, access to the appropriate shared drives will also be given or taken away, making MCommunity an effective way to manage shared drive membership.

-By default, the Content Manager role is given when an individual or MCommunity group is added to a shared drive.
+By default, the Content Manager role is given to new members added to a shared drive.
 We recommend only giving a few people the Manager role as that is the highest possible and most access allowed in shared drives.

 Move files/folders within a shared drive

-Note: Folders cannot be migrated from My Drive to a shared drive.
+Note: Folders cannot be moved from My Drive to a shared drive.

 Delete shared drives

 Note: All files/folders must first be deleted from the shared drive.